Skip to main contentSkip to navigation

 2. Social bios and posts — put your store link in your Instagram and Facebook bios and pin product posts.

-3. Click-to-WhatsApp ads — Meta ads that open a WhatsApp chat are among the highest-intent acquisition channels in India.
+3. Click-to-WhatsApp ads — Meta ads that open a WhatsApp chat let prospects start a conversation in one tap, which can be an effective, high-intent acquisition channel in India.

 4. Google Business Profile — add your WhatsApp number so local buyers can message you directly.